enigmampc/enigma-p2p-monitor/README.md

 npx truffle develop
 ```

 This will print to the screen an accounts list.
-We'll chose one and call it `$ETHEREUM_ACCOUNT`.
+We'll chose one and call it `$ETHEREUM_ACCOUNT` and chose another and call it `$ETHEREUM_STAKING_ACCOUNT`.
 This is so that our workers will have gas to make transactions on the Ethereum blockchain (E.g. registering as a worker, deploying secret contracts, etc.)

 ## 2. In a new terminal, deploy the Enigma contract and get its address: